theshajha/100-essential-apis/README.md

   - Incorporate AI and ML-based APIs.

 - **Roadmap**:
-  - [ ] API 3 - Scheduled for release in Jan 2024.
+  - [ ] URL Shortner API - Scheduled for release in Jan 2024.
-  - [ ] Enhance API 2 with additional features by Mar 2024.
+  - [ ] SEO Sitemap API - Scheduled for release in Feb 2024.
-  - ... (additional roadmap items)
+  - [ ] Keyword Search API - Scheduled for release in March 2024.

 ## Raising Issues